 Weekend Response Reading Sheets (Sunday Assignment)

-During this semester you should submit weekend reading response sheets, in which you present brief reflections on the readings for the upcoming class session (up to 300 words), and formulate up to two precise questions about the material or about something that we discussed in class.
-These response sheets are due on Sundays at noon, via D2L dropbox.
+During this semester you should submit weekend reading response sheets, in which you present brief reflections on the readings for the upcoming class session (around 450 words), and formulate up to two precise questions about the material or about something that we discussed in class.
+These reading response sheets are due on Sundays at noon, via D2L dropbox.
 This is a generous time frame for you, as I have to read your write-ups late on Sundays.
 Accordingly, late turn-ins will not be accepted.
 You will lose all points if you miss the dealine.
 I will then address brief questions at the beginning of each session.
 Please download and use this form:

 Class Response Sheets